Associations¶

 table is the primary key column of the related table.
 In the example above,

-Paris will look for a column named user_id
+Paris will look for a column named user_id in the user table (the related

 table in this example).
 To override this behaviour, pass a third argument to